Last Updated: 6/14/23 | June 14th, 2023

 Only a visit there would tell me for sure.

-And so, earlier this year, I spent over five weeks there, varying my time between dorm rooms and cooking my own food on the one hand and staying in boutique hotels and eating luxury meals on the other.
+And so, I spent over five weeks in Colombia, varying my time between dorm rooms and cooking my own food on the one hand and staying in boutique hotels and eating luxury meals on the other.

 So how much does it cost to visit Colombia?